 Species with highly restricted ranges and highly philopatric, such as the Bermuda petrel, have limited dispersal strategies, which may lead individuals to rely on inbreeding avoidance behaviour.
 Assortative mating is known to reduce mating between relatives.
 Procellariiform species are thought to be able to differentiate kin from non-kin through olfactory cues (Bonadonna & Sanz-Aguilar, 2012).
 Additionally, in genetically monogamous species with obligate biparental care, selection on mate choice is expected to be strong (Nava et al., 2017).
 However if the pool of available mates is limited, it may be more beneficial to pair with a less compatible mate than to forego reproduction in a given year.
 Alternatively, Bermuda petrels may not be able to recognize relatives.
 Also, other characteristics may be more important than genome-wide relatedness during mate choice, such as certain phenotypic traits, behaviours, or similarity at specific functional genes.
 Hence, we cannot conclude that assortative mating is not a strategy to mitigate inbreeding depression in the Bermuda petrel only based on neutral genomic variation and degree of kinship.
 Regions of the genome that highly impact fitness, such as those related to the immune function, should also be assessed to fully understand the relation between inbreeding and mating behaviour.

-Bottlenecked populations are expected to show elevated inbreeding due to reduced mate choice (Hasselgren et al., 2021; Osborne et al., 2016).
+Bottlenecked populations are expected to show elevated inbreeding due to reduced mate availability (Hasselgren et al., 2021; Osborne et al., 2016).
 However, the unexpected lack of inbreeding and inbreeding depression has been recorded in other species (Botero-Delgadillo et al., 2020; Laws & Jamieson, 2011; Wen et al., 2021), including the iconic island fox, Urocyon littoralis, (Robinson et al., 2018).
 These unexpected results for the Bermuda petrel may be explained by the purging by natural selection of highly deleterious alleles over a severe inbreeding period, as proposed for other wild species (Laws & Jamieson, 2011; Robinson et al., 2018).
-Although purging maybe more effective when inbreeding occurs for long periods of time at low rates (Hedrick & Garcia-Dorado, 2016), purging is still a plausible explanation due to the long period of small population size in the demographic history of the Bermuda petrel.
+Although purging maybe more effective when inbreeding occurs for long periods of time at low rates (Hedrick & Garcia-Dorado, 2016), is still a plausible explanation due to the long period of small population size in the demographic history of the Bermuda petrel.
 Also, the relatively short duration of the bottleneck relative to the long generation time of Bermuda petrels may have contributed to the remarkable recovery and lack of inbreeding depression in this population.

 This study helps to understand the Bermuda petrel demographic history, and contemporary inbreeding.
 Further studies are needed to fully understand both the extent and the consequences of the recent demographic bottleneck suffered by this population.